benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - State behaves more like a snapshot.
 Setting it does not change the state variable you already have, but instead triggers a re-render.
 - React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
 - In Strict Mode, React will call some of your functions twice instead of once.
 - All events **propagate** (or calling bubbles) in React except `onScroll`, which only works on the JSX tag you attach it to.
-But you can prevent an event from reaching parent component by calling e.stopPropagation()
+But you can prevent an event from reaching parent component by calling `e.stopPropagation()`.
+On the other hand, `onClickCapture` is special event, React will travels down, calling all onClickCapture handlers.
+- Some browser events have default behavior associated with them.
+For example, a `<form>` submit event, which happens when a button inside of it is clicked, will reload the whole page by default.
+Calling `e.preventDefault()` to prenvent this happen.

 ## Component life cycle
 Every React component goes through the same lifecycle: